-But the crowded app stores make it challenging for users to find and download an app that brings value for them.
+But the crowded app stores make it challenging for users to find and download an app that brings value to them.
 Among millions of apps, there are many that on purpose mislead users.
-So it seems only good practice from Google to want to eliminate misleading, spam or clone apps from its store.
+So it seems only good practice for Google to want to eliminate misleading, spam, or clone apps from its store.
 In the following article, we’ll look at:

 - Policy change for app metadata

 - New Google Play guidelines for store listing assets

 What changed in the Google Play policy for app metadata?

 Like every store owner, Google has the right to say what the rules are to be able to sell “goods” in its store.
 The policy changes, that started to get enforced as of 29th of September 2021, bring mainly updates for your app metadata and creatives and are thereby impacting your ASO efforts: